Cheesy Creamed Brussel Sprouts With Chestnuts & Bacon

 How To Prep Brussel Sprouts

 To prep the sprouts, first trim the base off each of them, using a small, sharp knife.
 The base turns woody once cooked so it’s best to cut it off.
 Next, remove any loose outer leaves as well as any that look bruised or damaged.
+In some supermarkets, you can buy sprouts that have already been trimmed, in which case you won’t need to prep them!

 We now need to thinly slice the sprouts.
 You can either do this by hand or in a food processor with a slicing blade (this way’s quicker!).
 Once sliced, the sprouts can be cooked straight away or stored covered in the fridge for up to a day (they tend to dry out if left any longer).